ABOUT

 CS 3481 - Computer Systems: Gave talks on GDB, Valgrind, C & C++

-Programming, and X86 Assembly.
-Held regular office hours, led Lab
+Programming, Architecture, and Assembly.
+Held regular office hours,

 Research Assistant

-Maths Department: Translating recent Maths papers into Python models
+Maths Department: Translating recent papers into Python models then

-then testing and logging results; a short-lived experience but a lot
+testing and visualizing the results.
+A short-lived experience but a

 Private Tutor